SaorsaLabs/Template_Canister/README.md

 To use the blockchain explorer UI – first get your canister ID from the canister_ids.json file and then search for this on the IC Dashboard.
 This will show you the publicly visible methods defined in the project’s .did file.
 Calling most of these methods will result in an ‘unauthorized’ error because the canister implements admin/ authorised user ‘gates’.

 If you want to call all methods from the dashboard you can add the ‘anonymous principal’ as an admin and authorised user.
-Note – this will essentially remove all ‘gates’ allowing anyone to call all the canister methods.
+NOTE - this does not completely remove the gate and other callers might still be blocked (for example other canister smart contracts who don't use the 'anonymous principal').
+To have a method open to everyone, simply remove the gate code completely (see get_cycles_balance method in core/api).

+Example of adding the 'anonymous principal' as admin and authorised:

 ```bash
 dfx canister call example_canister --network ic add_admin '("2vxsx-fae")'